-The trust is a unit investment trust designated Smart Trust, CEFA Select BDC Trust, Series 5.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with total return potential through a combination of current income and capital appreciation through investment in an unmanaged, diversified portfolio of common stock of closed-end funds that have elected to be treated as business development companies ("BDCs") under the Investment Company Act of 1940.
-The portfolio was selected by Closed-End Fund Advisors, Inc. (CEFA).
-The sponsor cannot assure that the trust will achieve this objective.
+Smart Trust 245 consists of a unit investment trust designated Smart Trust, Strategic Growth & Income Trust, Series 9.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end investment companies.
+The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made in the underlying BDCs directly rather than through the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.